3Steez

 Genre: Roots Rock, Blues

-Now a beloved annual tradition, George Bedard & the Kingpins are back to close out the festival season with a completely crowd-pleasing set of rousing rockabilly and old school blues!
-A key figure on the Michigan roots rock scene for decades, Bedard’s dynamic musicianship, steady energy, and gutsy vocals have made him a permanent fixture on the short list of the area’s most popular performers.
-A guitar hero’s guitar hero, he’s been called “a national treasure” by AllMusic founder Michael Erlewine, while James M. Manheim has dubbed him a “guitar polymath.”
-Bring out your dancing shoes and enjoy one final blazing set with friends, family, neighbors, and music fans alike as we draw the curtain on another terrific series of performances at this year’s Top of the Park season.
+A beloved Top of the Park tradition continues as legendary rockers George Bedard & the Kingpins return to close out the festival season with a seriously swinging, completely crowd-pleasing set of rockabilly and blues!
+A vital player in the Michigan scene for decades, Bedard’s dynamic musicianship, steady energy, and gutsy vocals have made him a permanent fixture on the short list of the area’s most popular performers.
+A guitar hero’s guitar hero, he’s been called “a national treasure” and “guitar polymath.”
+Bring out your dancing shoes and enjoy what’s sure to be a rollicking set with friends, family, neighbors, and music fans alike as we draw the curtain on another fantastic series of performances during this year’s season.

 A young man named Billy Peltzer receives a small, furry creature called a Mogwai named Gizmo as a Christmas gift, but inadvertently breaks three crucial rules: no bright light, no water, and no feeding after midnight.
 Breaking these rules causes Gizmo to spawn vicious, reptilian monsters that terrorize the town of Kingston Falls.